dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 I will be continuing to work on this one at least a little while longer, because I think that it could use a few more game modes.
 In addition I think some of the game modes still have some ruff edges when it comes to the logic, and some of them could use some more features actually which is what I have in mind for the endurance mode.
 However what I really want to do is see if I can come up with new modes, and additional features to tweak these modes in order to come up with something that I think will be pretty cool.

 I think I should have some additional states, and even some basic features are still missing.
+I also have ideas of adding things like an experience point system and making game modes and settings features that must be unlocked.
 As I continue to work on this I hope to also work out a half way decent system when it comes to having a state machine, and user interface features to move from one state to another.